-No one who celebrates Christmas should be disturbed by the fact that not even the month in which Jesus Christ was born, much less the day, has been ascertained.
-The festival of the Nativity has been celebrated in January, May, September, October, and December.
-No historian pletends to fix the date at which Christmas becam a general festival.
-About all that is known is, that during the fourth century the Feast of the Nativity was observed by the Western Christmas united in celebrating it on the 25th day of December.
-It is well known that certain Christmas customs originated in the pagan rites of the accient Dru ds and Romans.
+No one who celebrates Christmas should be disturbed by No one who celebrates Christmas should be disturbed by the fact that not even the month in which Jesus Christ was born, much less the day, has been ascertained.
+The festival of the Nativity has been celebrated in Junuary, May.
+September, October, and December.
+No historian pretends to fix the date at which Christmas became a general festival.
+About all that is known is, that during the fourth century the Feast of the Nativity was observed by the Western churches, and that in the sixth century Eastern and Western Christians united in celebrating it on the 25th day of December.
+It is well known that certain Christmas customs originated in is well known that certain Christmas customs originated in is well known that certain Christmas customs originated in the pagan rites of the ancient Dru-ds and Romans.

-From the D uids came that hanging up of the mistletoe, which still retains its hold in England.
-The grim old Saxons who burn huge bonfires to Thot, transmetted to our English ancestors the ceremony of burning the Yule log.
-And from ancient G.e.ks and Romans came the custom of interchanging presents and making entertainments, which marks our observances of Christma.
+From the D uids came that hanging up of the mistletoe, which still retains its hold in Eegland.
+The grim old Saxons who burn huge bonfires to Thor, transmit ed to our English ancestors the ceremony of burning the Yule log.
+As from ancient Greeks and Romans came the custom of interchanging overages and making entertainments, which makes on ing presents and making entertainments, which marks our be traced to December games and usages of the Greeks that were old when Socrates was young.